 We are engaged in a very competitive industry worldwide, with relatively low barriers to competitive entry in the electronic products market.
 Just as stock prices in our industry tend to be volatile, our customers' demand for our products varies significantly from year to year.
 We have only limited visibility as to future customer requirements.
 For this reason, we have found it necessary to keep our overhead relatively low so that we can operate effectively even when demand for our products weakens.
 In the area of compensation, we seek to control salaries as best we can and focus our incentives on other elements that can vary from year to year with our performance.
-Our goal is to compensate our Named Officers at levels that will enable us to retain their services and to provide incentives associated with an increased level of performance while at the same time retaining control over our overhead.
+Our goal is to compensate our Named Officers at levels that will enable us to retain their services while retaining control over our overhead.

 Our performance-based elements of compensation are salary, bonuses and long-term stock incentive compensation.
 Other non-performance elements of compensation consist of retirement benefits, certain other plan benefits and certain perquisites.
+In order to effectively control overhead costs in times of volatile product demand, our executive compensation philosophy is to limit annual increases in base salaries and to supplement the overall compensation package with annual bonuses in amounts that are primarily dependent upon the Company's financial performance for the period.

 We compete in our industry on the basis of product performance, quality, reliability, depth of product line, customer service, technological innovation, design, delivery time and price.
 Our compensation structure is intended to reward and incentivize the types of performance which improve our ability to excel in these areas, as well as performance which enhances our overall financial stability and global presence.